jdmoran17/Coble-Moran_571_Project/README.md

 In addition, we have provided cleaned versions of the data tables necessary to run `4 Analyses` as a standalone, which we suggest in the interests of time.
 However, we have also provided the files necessary to run `3 Data Cleaning` as a standalone.

 Acknowledgments: We thank Linda Zhao, Jeff Cai, and Sam Rosenberg for allowing use of their cleaned version of the NYT COVID-19 reporting data.
+Data are sourced from College Crisis Initiative (https://collegecrisis.org/), IPEDS (https://nces.ed.gov/ipeds/), and the New York Times (https://github.com/nytimes/covid-19-data).